svetlyak40wt/dot-growl/README.md

 What is this?
 -------------

-This helper is a zsh function notify-back, which goes via ssh back to you desktop and calls `growlnotify`.
+This helper provides a zsh function `nb`, which goes via ssh back to you desktop and calls `growlnotify`.
+(Actually, if you run it on the desktop, where `/usr/local/bin/growlnotify` is available, it will call it directly.)

 This quite useful, when you frequently running some slow process on a server and want to be notified when it is done.
 In this case you just do:

-    some-long-running-task --with params; notify-back 'Horay!
+    some-long-running-task --with params; nb 'Horay!
 Task done.'

 To make it work, add something like that to the `~/.ssh/config` on your desktop machine: